Qubic-World/qubic-howto/README.md

 Only users with the [Computor](#roles-register) role can create and take part in the poll.
 You can vote as many times as your IDs are computors

 #### Command
 The `/poll` command is used to create a poll.
+It can only be used in the [polls](https://discord.com/channels/768887649540243497/995048638508191897) channel.
 The command accepts as arguments: the poll text and the voting options
 Example:
 ```
 /poll "body" "var1" "var2" "var3" "var4" "var5"
 ```
 ![alt text](sreenshots/poll_bot.png)

-Because of Discord's limitations, only 5 voting options can be created
+The maximum number of variants is 5
+By clicking on the voting button you give **all** your votes to this variant.
+The number of your votes is the number of IDs that are `computors`

 <a name="troubleshooting"></a>